Malaita, Solomon Islands - Things to Do in Malaita

 Insider Tips

-Pack insect repellent, water purification tablets, and basic medical supplies as medical facilities are limited and pharmacies scarce outside main towns
+Pack insect repellent, water purification tablets, and basic medical supplies as facilities are extremely limited outside the main town

 Explore Activities in Malaita